timescale/docs/cloud/service-operations/maintenance.md

 maintenance window to minimize the disruption that a short downtime might have on your workloads.

-To track the status of maintenance events, you can do so on the Timescale Cloud [status page][status-page].
+To track the status of maintenance events, see the Timescale Cloud [status page][status-page].

 <highlight type="note">
-If you would like to apply the changes to your service manually rather than wait for your maintenance window, you can simply `Pause` then `Resume` your service and the changes will automatically be applied.
+To apply changes manually instead of waiting for the maintenance window, `Pause` then `Resume` your service.
+Maintenance changes are automatically applied when your service is resumed.
 </highlight>

 ## Non-critical maintenance updates